-- A. A "Sinking Fund".
-The Village must transfer into this fund, each month, one-twelfth of the principle and interest due on the next principle and interest payment date.
+- A. A "Sinking Fund" The Village must transfer into this fund, each month, one-twelfth of the principle and interest due on the next principle and interest payment date.
 This fund is used to pay bond principle and interest as they become due. - B. A "Reserve Fund.
 The Village must transfer into this fund, each month, an amount equal to 5% of the amount to be paid into the Sinking Fund each month until \$16,738 has been accumulated therein.
 Such amounts may be used only for the payment of maturing bonds and interest for which sufficient funds are not available in the Sinking Fund. - C. A "Contingency Fund".
 The Village must transfer \$66 into this fund each month.
 The deposits in this fund may be used for unusual or extraordinary maintenance, repairs, replacements, and extensions and for the cost of improvements to the system.
+Money in this fund may also be used to pay principle and interest on bonds falling due at any time there is not sufficient funds in the other reserve funds.

-Notes to the Financial Statements As of and for the Year Ended December 31, 2014
+Notes to the Financial Statements As of and for the Year Ended December 31, 2015